zuhlke/ah-poc-papi-springboot-archetype/README.md

 ## Generate a new project from this archetype

 There is a script `./generate-papi`, which is safe to call from any directory.

+Usage: `./generate-papi <group id> <artifact id> <application name>`

-Otherwise, you can use the maven commands below.
+If you don't use the script, you can still use the maven commands below.

 #### Generate by using interactive mode (queries for any missing parameters)